sakubs/hatake-planner/README.md

 # smart-hatake
-A scalable tool for high-intensity garden management.
+A simple, scalable tool for garden management.

 Currently this readme is more of a design doc.
 This project is still in planning, but I have been thinking about it for a very long time now.

-I am leaning towards this project following the same model as a smart home system.
-A server (old laptop or raspberry pi) that relays messages and holds data, or optionally use cloud services.
+Similar to a smart home system, a server (old laptop or raspberry pi) that relays messages and holds data, or optionally use cloud services will be required to build this.
 Although sometimes with remote locations internet service and wifi can be an issue.
 Local hardware is better for this reason.

 Background
 ----------